 If a student drops a course prior to the course beginning or during the first 7 days of the course, the registration is cancelled and there is no transcript notation.
 A student may drop a course during the first 7 days of the course without transcript notation.
 If a student withdraws from a course after the 7th day of the course and before the beginning of week 4, the student will be issued a grade of “W”.
-After the fourth week, a student will not be allowed to withdraw from a course unless unusual circumstances exist such as illness, death in the family, induction into military service, or dismissal for disciplinary reasons.
+After the fourth week, a student will not be allowed to withdraw from a course.

 Students who wish to drop a course and/or withdraw from the program must officially notify their academic advisor of their intent.

 Schools participating in the Title IV financial aid program are required to implement a Satisfactory Academic Progress (SAP) policy to ensure that students receiving federal student aid are making adequate progress toward completing their degree programs.

 As a general rule, all students in the graduate program must meet the minimum requirement of the SAP policy measured by the end of each term to remain eligible for financial aid.

 Graduate students must maintain a minimum cumulative GPA of 3.0 or above.